Installing OpenRCT2 on macOS

 Running OpenRCT2

-Once you installed OpenRCT2 and copied the necessary RCT2, you can attempt to run it.
+Once you installed OpenRCT2 and copied the necessary RCT2 files, you can attempt to run it.
 Most likely, macOS will not run the application, as it does not recognise it.
 You can whitelist the application by opening System Preferences, navigating to “Security & Privacy” and clicking “Open Anyway”.